linkedin/rest.li/guide_restli_server.md

 <a id="BATCHFINDER"></a>

 #### BATCH FINDER
-The BATCH_FINDER allows combining multiple requests to one FINDER within a Rest.li resource into a single call.
+The BATCH_FINDER resource method accepts a list of filters set.
+Instead of callings multiple finders with different filter values, we call 1 BATCH_FINDER method with a list of filters.

 For example, a client might want to call the same FINDER with different search criteria.
 Combining multiple individual requests into a single batch request can save the application significant network latency.